Renewing a Commercial Activity Permit

 Reduced application fee

-If your permit details are exactly the same, you may be eligible for a reduced application fee.
-This will be calculated on the application form.
+If your permit details are substantially the same, you may be eligible for a reduced application fee.
+The reduced application fee will automatically be applied, depending on your response to the relevant renewal questions.

 Learn more about forms and fees for CAPs.

-You must submit your application before the expiry date to continue operating in CAP areas.
+You must apply for a CAP before the expiry date to continue operating in national parks and forests authorised under your current CAP.

 Applying before the expiry date

-If we receive your application before the expiry date, the existing permit will remain in effect until:
+If we receive your application before the expiry date, your existing permit will continue in effect until your:

-- your existing permit has continued for 3 months after the expiry date
+- existing permit has continued for 3 months after the expiry date (if this happens earlier than a decision)

 Applying after the expiry date

-If you submit your application after the expiry date, you will have to stop all commercial activities to avoid penalties or prosecution.
+If you submit your application after the expiry date, you will have to stop all commercial activities to avoid penalties or prosecution until there is an outcome on your new application.